lguzzon-scratchbook/gdb/lib/README.md

    This package is intended for direct use in production environments.
    Only the final build output is published, which is a common practice for libraries distributed via npm.

-   > Example: many modern libraries publish only minified bundles in their final output.
+   > Example: many modern libraries publish only minified bundles in their final production build output.

 4. **Full Compatibility with Modern Tooling**
    The public API is fully documented and available through TypeScript definition files (`.d.ts`).